strangelove-ventures/cosmos-operator/README.md

 - [ ] Scheduled upgrades.
 Set a halt height and image version.
 The controller performs a rolling update with the new image version after the committed halt height.
 - [x] Support configuration suitable for validator sentries.
 - [x] Reliable, persistent peer support.
-- [ ] Quicker p2p discovery using private peers.
+- [x] Quicker p2p discovery using private peers.
 - [ ] Advanced readiness probe behavior.
-(The tendermint rpc status endpoint is not always reliable.)
+(The CometBFT rpc status endpoint is not always reliable.)
 - [x] Automatic rollout for PVC resizing.
 (Currently human intervention required to restart pods after PVC resized.)
 Requires ExpandInUsePersistentVolumes feature gate.
 - [x] Automatic PVC resizing.
 The controller increases PVC size once storage reaches a configured threshold; e.g. 80% full.
 - [ ] Bootstrap config using the chain registry.
 Query the chain registry and set config based on the registry.